 In team games, the objective is to find the best and the fittest.
 There is only one champion, and all the others are losers.
 Examples of team games are soccer, basketball, and football.
 The nature of these games is win-lose.
 Or one winner and many losers.

-This is why sports games, though can be used to show teamwork, isn’t always an apt metaphor for workplace teams.
+This is why sports games, though they can be used to show teamwork, isn’t always an apt metaphor for workplace teams.

-Games like Amazing Race and Tug O’ War are examples of competitive win-lose games.
+Games like Amazing Race and Tug O’ War are competitive win-lose games.
 If your purpose for team building is to show that only a few of your employees need to stay, these games will send that message.

 In a purposeful play, all teams may win.
 This is just like you want all teams in your organization to win.
 This becomes clear to them when they don’t see themselves as competitors but as partners in creating quality products, delivering excellent service, and building your organization.